-This guide will help you prepare for your robotic-assisted or laparoscopic hysterectomy at Memorial Sloan Kettering (MSK) and help you understand what to expect during your recovery.
+This guide will help you get ready for your robotic-assisted or laparoscopic hysterectomy at Memorial Sloan Kettering (MSK).
+It will also help you understand what to expect during your recovery.

 About Your Surgery